 Can the 10-year limit for prerequisite courses be waived?

 No. Prerequisite courses must have been successfully completed within 10 years prior to enrollment.
 This limit cannot be waived because the program adheres strictly to accreditation standards.
 Expired prerequisite courses must be re-taken prior to applying to the program.
 A maximum of two prerequisite courses may be in progress, one in the fall and one in the spring of your senior year of college.
-While a candidate can be interviewed, admission to the Physician Assistant program cannot be offered to a prospective applicant until all prerequisites -- including GRE and healthcare experience -- are completed.
+While a candidate can be interviewed, admission to the Physician Assistant program cannot be offered to a prospective applicant until all prerequisites -- including 100 hours of healthcare experience -- are completed.
 We will accept courses completed at any regionally-accredited institution in the US, with a grade of C+ or better.
 Non-prerequisite courses do not have a time limit.